shsonavane/simple_streamlit/README.md

 ## Project Setup

+> Use [this data](https://www.kaggle.com/datasets/schmoyote/coffee-reviews-dataset/) (i.e., the coffee_analysis.csv file) to run the application.
+Refer to the *train_model.py* file for some preprocessing.

 1. Create a new folder for your web app (give it an [appropriate](https://gravitydept.com/blog/devising-a-git-repository-naming-convention) name), and place it in your GitHub "projects" folder.
 2. Initiate a Git repository in this folder with `git init` in the command line (after navigating to that folder with `cd`).
 Then, [add it to your GitHub Desktop](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/adding-and-cloning-repositories/adding-a-repository-from-your-local-computer-to-github-desktop).
 You'll want to use Git early and often to ensure that your changes are tracked, and you can always go back to (or compare with) a past version that works.
    - Note the contents of the .gitignore file. **Environment files (such as the .env file) should be strictly ignored.**